-MTS-Specific Course Planning Information
+M.T.S.-Specific Course Planning Information

-Using Your MTS Worksheet
+Using Your M.T.S.
+Worksheet

-The MTS Worksheet, found at the end of this manual and available in front of the Office of the Dean and Registrar, is your planning document.
+The M.T.S.
+Worksheet, found at the end of this manual and available in front of the Office of the Dean and

+Registrar, is your planning document.
 All the course distribution expectations are listed for you to follow.

 Using this worksheet will ensure that you meet the program's requirements.
-When consulting with the Assistant Dean for Academic Affairs or your advisor about specific course planning or program review, bring this document with you.
+When consulting with the this document with you.

+Assistant Dean for Academic Affairs or your advisor about specific course planning or program review, bring foundational courses in designated areas (see below).
-MTS Course Distribution

-MTS students are required to complete a minimum of 48 credits.
-Twelve (12) credits must be taken as foundational courses in designated areas (see below).
 Each foundational course may not be less than 3.0 credits and must be taken for letter grade.
 It is recommended that courses in this category be introductory level.
 Course distribution is as follows.